kuusminustwo/pankan-info/PRIVACY_POLICY.md

 ## Children's Privacy

-PanKan is suitable for all ages, but:

-*   Users under 13 should have parental consent.
-*   We do not knowingly collect data from children without verification.
+PanKan is intended for a general audience.
+We do not knowingly collect personal information from children under the age of 13 (or the relevant minimum age in your jurisdiction) without verifiable parental consent.

-*   Parents can request data deletion by contacting us.
+If you are a parent or guardian and believe that your child has provided us with personal information without your consent, please contact us at huslenganbold42@gmail.com.
+If we become aware that we have collected personal information from a child without verification of parental consent, we will take steps to remove that information from our servers.

 ## Your Choices & Rights